Youngseo1113/Operating-Systems---Banker-s-Algorithm/README.md

 # Operating-Systems---Banker-s-Algorithm# Banker's Algorithm - Safety Check

-This C program implements the Banker's Algorithm, specifically the Safety Algorithm, to determine if a given system state is safe or unsafe.
+This C program implements the Banker's Algorithm to determine if a given system state is safe or unsafe.
 If the system is safe, it outputs a possible safe sequence of process execution.

 ## System State Analyzed